 For parents of teens who aren’t sure where to start, a Discovery Lesson might be the way to go.
 This is the perfect place to begin if Minecraft, Java, Python, Roblox, or YouTube all sound completely good or completely foreign, and your student needs a bit of help figuring things out by working with a Tech Rockstar for 60 minutes.

 More details about iD Tech Camps:

 Ages: For all skill levels, ages 7-19.

-Virtual Schedule: Online Discovery Camps include 2 hours of live instruction per day + 2 hours of self-paced project development per day.
+Virtual Camps: The magic of camp from anywhere, with 2 hours of live group instruction + 2 hours of self-paced project development per day.

 Private Lessons: Customized 1-on-1 learning available in 50 popular tech topics.